 - The Employee must be indemnified for the whole period she will be prohibited to be hired by other Employers (it is recommended that this indemnification is at least equivalent to her salary during the period of the Employment Contract).
 This amount will suffer the incurrence of the statutory costs and benefits as does the normal monthly salary.

 It is possible to add a sentence in the contract stating that the non-competition clause may be applied or not at the end of the employment contract according to the employer’s discretionary need and convenience.
 The employer would be required to give written notice to the employee in case the clause is waived.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Brazil to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Brazil to engage a small team is time-consuming, expensive and complex.
 Brazilian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Brazil.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Brazil PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Brazil PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Brazil, please contact us.